prometheus/prometheus/docs/migration.md

 $ promtool update rules example.rules
 ```

-Note that you will need to use promtool from 2.0, not 1.8.
+You will need to use `promtool` from [Prometheus 2.5](https://github.com/prometheus/prometheus/releases/tag/v2.5.0) as later versions no longer contain the above subcommand.

 ## Storage